jcarenza/allisoncarenza/src/posts/2012-goals.md

 ---
-title: '2012 Goals'
+title: "2012 Goals"
-description: '<p>It&apos;s hard to believe, but it&apos;s that time again, time to look at the good ol&apos; goals.
-This year flew [&hellip;]</p>
+description: "It&apos;s hard to believe, but it&apos;s that time again, time to look at the good ol&apos; goals.
+This year flew "
-'
-publishDate: 'Jan 1, 2012'
+publishDate: "Jan 1, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: ''
+heroImage: ""
-alt: '2012 Goals'
+alt: "2012 Goals"
-slug: '2012-goals'
+slug: "2012-goals"
-category: ['About Allison']
+category: ["About Allison"]
 tags: []
 ---